mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/Perl/index.md

 *  **Make Perl directly available on the command line**
    If you check this option, you can use this version of Perl on the command line by just typing `perl`.

-More information on how to [connect to MySQL using Perl](../../How-Tos/#perl_connect) can be found in our How To section.